-In an effort to improve the quality of HMIS data, the HMIS administrator, with support from CoCs, the Minnesota Tribal Collaborative, and state partners, has implemented a Quarterly Data Quality (QDQ) evaluation process.
-Grantee and subgrantee participation are required.
-Providers receive a data quality score, i.e., to what extent they meet the criteria for accuracy, completeness, consistency, and timeliness of reporting.
+To improve the quality of HMIS data, the HMIS administrator, with support from CoCs, the Minnesota Tribal Collaborative, and state partners, has implemented a Quarterly Data Quality (QDQ) evaluation process.
+Grantee and Subgrantee participation are required.
+Providers receive a data quality score, that is, to what extent they meet the criteria for accuracy, completeness, consistency, and timeliness of reporting.
 This is an interactive process.
 Providers receive support from all monitoring partners and will have the opportunity to make data quality corrections prior to receiving their score.
 Refer to the HMIS website for more information.